abilandz/PH8124/Lecture_2/Lecture_2.md

 Hello World
 ```

-i.e. **Bash** has echoed back the text you have typed in the terminal as an _argument_ to **echo** command.
+i.e. **Bash** has echoed back the text "Hello World" typed in the terminal as an _argument_ to **echo** command.
 Let's move on!

 ### 2. Shell environment: commands and variables <a name="environment"></a>

-When you open a terminal, your local environment is defined via some command names and predefined variables, which you can use directly in the current terminal session.
-Before going more into the details of how to modify the **shell** environment, let's see first how commands and variables are used in general.
+When you open a terminal, your local environment is defined via some command names and predefined variables, which can be used directly in the current terminal session.
+Before going more into the details of how to modify the **shell** environment, let us see first how commands and variables are used in general.

 #### A) Commands <a name="commands"></a>

 We have already seen how one built-in **Bash** command works, namely **echo**.
 In the same spirit, we can use in the terminal any other **Linux** command, not necessarily the built-in **Bash** command.

 **Example:** What is the current time?
 Just type in the terminal **date** command and press 'Enter'

 ```linux
 date